barthofu/docker-virtu/readme.md

 # Projet virtualisation Docker

 > This project was made for the course of "Admin virtualisation" of [Mr. Anthony Busson](https://anthonybusson.fr/). <br>

-It consists of a really simple web app with distincts client and server, in order to demonstrate the use of Docker and Docker Compose.
+#### It consists of a really simple web app that is generating random numbers with a refresh button.
+It has distinct client and server, in order to demonstrate the use of Docker and Docker Compose.

 ## Architecture